bruceravel/demeter/documentation/Athena/analysis/lcf.rst

    for all of the standards that you wish to consider.

 #.
 You can limit the number of standards used in each fit with the
-   incrementer widget just below the button marked :kbd:`Use marked groups,light`.
+   incrementer widget just below the button marked :button:`Use marked groups,light`.
 By default this number is 4, which says that the fits will consider all possible binary, ternary, and quaternary combinations of standards.
 Increase this number to consider higher